Sintattica/atk/README.md

 This repo is managed by Sintattica.
 We still have some active projects based on various versions of ATK.
 Since we didn't find a true alternative to ATK yet, we opted to keep it alive.

-We currently have 4 branches:
+We currently have these branches:

 * 8.2
 * 9.0
 * 9.1
+* 9.2
 * master

 ## 8.2